-A higher education (HE) careers adviser provides information, advice and guidance to undergraduates, graduates and postgraduates through individual interviews and group work.
+As a HE careers adviser you'll provide careers education, information, advice and guidance (CEIAG) to undergraduate and postgraduate students and graduates through individual interviews and group work

-They help clients make informed decisions, develop strategies and career plans as well as advising on how to present themselves effectively at interviews and cope with the transition from HE to employment.
+You'll help clients to assess their values, interests, abilities and skills and relate these to opportunities for employment, further study and training.
+Your work will help clients to make informed decisions, develop strategies and career plans.
+You'll also advise on how clients can present themselves effectively at interviews and cope with the transition from HE to employment.

 Careers advisers also work with academic colleagues to promote the employability of students, including careers education within the curriculum, and liaise with employers to help them recruit students and graduates.